willfurnass/sheffield_hpc/hpc/installing-software.rst

 This option should be seen as a service without support as we will expect such users to be able to tackle the problems encountered during installations on their own.
-We will however help make such software available to other Bessemer and ShARC users by copying/installing scripts to shared locations.
+We will however help make such software available to other Stanage and Bessemer users by copying/installing scripts to shared locations.

     :underline-bold:`Policy on user-installed software on University of Sheffield HPC systems`